MostlyEmre/MostlyEmre/README.md

 I'm Emre, a product designer, hobbyist coder and a digital archivist.
 Originally from Turkey, I currently reside in Toronto, Canada.

 - 🔭 I’m currently working on ...
-  - `XMRDCA`: a tool that helps people to invest in Monero by using the Dollar Cost Averaging method.
+  - `monero.cat`: a tool that helps people to invest in Monero by using the Dollar Cost Averaging method.
-  - `Mac Dee`: a cryptocurrency trading bot.
+  - `🙎🏻‍♂️Mac 🙎🏼‍♀️Dee`: a cryptocurrency trading bot.
   - I plan to go full-time digital nomad.
 It is a challenging process so I'm working on it.
 (Also planning to work on a planner tool for it.)

 - 🌱 I’m currently learning ...